rakeshk326/REACT/README.md

 # food-ordering-app-using-react
-This repository contains a dynamic and responsive multipage react-based web application for food ordering from a restaurant.
+This repository contains a dynamic and responsive multipage MERN-based web application for food ordering from a restaurant.
 It features a user-friendly interface where users can seamlessly order food, explore a neatly organized menu, and manage their details effortlessly.

+The application is built using React for the frontend, providing a smooth and interactive user experience.
+Express powers the backend, efficiently handling server-side operations and routing.
+Communication between the frontend and backend is facilitated through REST APIs, ensuring seamless data exchange.
+User authentication is securely managed using JWT (JSON Web Tokens), safeguarding user information and login sessions.
+For data storage, MongoDB is utilized, offering a flexible and scalable NoSQL database solution.